Sales Prospecting 1 Comment

 Make it truly personalized

 Personalized video is not just about saying the prospect’s name in the video, and then reverting to the generic sales pitch.
 It’s an opportunity to position your products in the context of the precise business needs of your customers.
-Ideally, since the deals gone dark video is being sent after an initial meeting where discovery took place, the salesperson can position the product in the context of what they learned about the prospect’s business.
+Ideally, since the deals gone dark video is being sent after an initial meeting where discovery took place, the salesperson can position the product in the context of what they learnt about the prospect’s business.
 Video is a chance to simulate speaking directly to a prospect, and digitally translate the value of that initial in-person meeting.

 Practice on-camera skills